starcon2/social-like-site-php/README.md

 # social-like-site-php

-yeah whatever

-the code is kinda meh, not great.
+the code is kinda meh, not great. wrote lots of this at like 4am while tired

-im remaking everything to be more OOP and a bit cleaner.
+all_main.sql is the database for it. change db stuff in includes.php

-wrote lots of this at like 4am while tired
+wrote lots of this while tired, plus im gonna remake it.

-use it for whatever you want, dont care tbh.
+use for whatever you want.